arthur10o/app_programming_language/task.md

 - [ ] GitHub Integration (via Git)
 - [ ] Customizable Keyboard Shortcuts
 - [ ] User Login System (to save individual settings and preferences)
+- [ ] Captcha to secure the connection
+- [ ] 2FA to secure the connection
 - [ ] Profile management
 - [x] License Path Added to Credits
 - [ ] Possibility of creating graphical interfaces